Feedback in Europe

 Feedback EU (full name Stichting Feedback EU) was created to contribute to efforts to achieve the preservation, protection and improvement of the environment for the benefit of the public interest in Europe.
 The Foundation is a non-profit making organisation.
 In order to accomplish the objectives, Feedback EU will cooperate with Feedback UK.

-Feedback EU was set up in 2021 as an independent foundation in the Netherlands with the aim of becoming operational from January 2022.
+Feedback EU was set up in 2021 as an independent foundation in the Netherlands with the aim of becoming operational in the beginning of 2022.
 Guided by the work of Feedback UK, Feedback EU will look to broaden the impact in Europe, and strengthen the involvement with EU food policy development, civil society coalitions, and funders to create change within EU governments, EU institutions, supermarkets, livestock companies and investors, many of them based in Europe.
 Feedback EU will furthermore seek to cross-fertilise experiences and results between the UK (post-Brexit) and the EU.

 If you want to find out more, please contact Frank Mechielsen at email@example.com